Ozone Park gathers to ‘break bread’

 Sandra and Roj Datnarain, owners of Majestic Marquise, donated the space and Esposito got to work inviting community figures and leaders.
 Roberto Collado of Enzo’s Pizza donated large trays of Italian food, and kosher and halal dining options were also provided.
 Snapple donated 750 cases of beverages for the event.

-Attendees included state Sen. Joe Addabbo Jr. (D-Woodhaven), Assemblymembers Stacey Pheffer Amato (D-Rockaway Park) and Jenifer Rajkumar (D-Woodhaven), a representative of Rep. Nydia Velazquez (D-Brooklyn, Manhattan, Queens), a representative of Queens District Attorney Melinda Katz, Capt.
+Attendees included state Sen. Joe Addabbo Jr. (D-Woodhaven), Assemblymembers Stacey Pheffer Amato (D-Rockaway Park)and Jenifer Rajkumar (D-Woodhaven), a representative of Rep. Nydia Velazquez (D-Brooklyn, Queens, Manhattan), a representative of Queens District Attorney Melinda Katz, Capt.
 Jeremy Kivlin, commanding officer of the 102nd Precinct, and Capt.
 Mario Deras of the 106th Precinct.

 Religious leaders from a number of organizations were also present: Imams, pastors and pandits all gathered together, and a prayer from each faith was said before dinner was served.